 I am a 40-year-old male.
 Recently I was diagnosed with LVH in ECG (possible LVH).
-My cholesterol level was 175, and pressure was 90/150.
-Now pressure came down to 80/135.
+My cholesterol level was 175, and my pressure was 90/150 mmHg.
+Now pressure came down to 80/135 mmHg.
 I am taking Diovan 80 and I have little chest pain.
 Is this disease curable with this medicine?
 The sugar level is borderline.

 Left ventricular hypertrophy (LVH) is reversible and is caused by high blood pressure for a long time.
 When the heart has to exert more against raised BP, it hypertrophies just like an athlete when exercises, his muscles undergo hypertrophy, same is with the heart.
 So when an athlete stops his exercises, weight lifting, training, etc., his muscles come back to normal over time.
 Just control blood pressure and sugar.
 Consume a low-salt diet.
 Regarding chest pain, I suggest you to undergo ECG (electrocardiogram), treadmill test, and exercise tolerance test (ETT).
 After that, send me reports so that I may guide you better for future planning regarding preventing other issues.

 I hope this has helped you.
 Thank you.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.